Fourth Quarter Highlights

-Net sales in 2021 increased 1.8% year over year to $8.59 billion.
-Core net sales increased 11.8% year over year due to higher net sales in all three of our Core segments.
+Net sales in 2022 increased 7.5% year-over-year to $9.23 billion.
+Core net sales increased 11.7% year-over-year primarily due to higher net sales in the CCS, NICS and OWN segments.

 Reconciliations of the reported GAAP results to non-GAAP adjusted results can be found at https://ir.commscope.com/.

 - GAAP cash flow generated by operations was $190.0 million.

 - Non-GAAP adjusted free cash flow was $197.5 million after adjusting operating cash flow for $101.3 million of additions to property, plant and equipment, $58.1 million of cash paid for restructuring costs and $50.7 million of cash paid for transaction, transformation and integration costs.

 - Ended the year with $398.1 million in cash and cash equivalents.

 - As of December 31, 2022, the Company had no outstanding borrowings under its asset-based revolving credit facility and had availability of $908.8 million, after giving effect to borrowing base limitations and outstanding letters of credit.
 The Company ended the year with total liquidity of approximately $1,306.9 million.